 In general though, you want to place your router in a central location in your home, not too close to concrete or brick walls, and away from metal objects.
 It is also ideal if it is located higher up in a room rather than on the floor.
 If you have multiple floors in your home, positioning it upstairs might be a better option than downstairs.

-If you have a microwave in your home, you absolutely want to keep the router away from this, as it can cause interference.
+If you have a microwave in your home, you really want to keep the router away from this, as it can cause interference.
 We’ll cover this next.

 Reduce Interference from Other Devices